 With over 300 miles of range, a top speed of 162 mph, and an acceleration from 0 to 60 mph in just 3.1 seconds, it should more than fit the needs of a patrol car.

-In recent years, the Model 3 has become the best-selling electric car in the UK and at times, even the best-selling car, period.
+In recent years, the Model 3 has become the best-selling electric car in the UK and, sometimes, even the best-selling car.

 However, there have not been any reported Model 3s used as police vehicles.

-Many police departments have done the math and figured out that they could save a lot of money by upgrading their fleets to Tesla vehicles, especially the Model 3, the report said.
+The report said that many police departments have done the math and figured out that they could save a lot of money by upgrading their fleets to Tesla vehicles, especially the Model 3.

 Bargersville Police Department in Indiana, which purchased several Tesla Model 3 vehicles.
 It found after the first full year of using the Tesla Model 3, they had already saved over $6,000, it added.